MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.CloudCommunications/Get-MgUserPresence.md

 ## SYNOPSIS
 Set a presence status message for a user.
 An optional expiration date and time can be supplied.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaUserPresence](/powershell/module/Microsoft.Graph.Beta.CloudCommunications/Get-MgBetaUserPresence?view=graph-powershell-beta)

 ## SYNTAX